edeandrea/xjc-generation-gradle-plugin/README.md

 xjcGeneration {
-  defaultBindingFile = null  // A File reference to a default binding file to be used for all schemas defaultSourceSet = 'main'  // The default sourceSet for all schemas to be generated from
+  defaultBindingFile = null  // A File reference to a default binding file to be used for all schemas defaultSourceSet = 'main'  // The default sourceSet for all schemas to be generated from defaultAdditionalXjcOptions = [:]  // A Map containing additional options to pass to xjc for all schemas.
+If the option doesn't have a value, then use the empty string as a value.
+Available since version 1.2. defaultAdditionalXjcCommandLineArgs = [:]  // A Map containing additional command line args to pass to xjc for all schemas.
+If the option doesn't have a value, then use the empty string as a value.
+Available since version 1.2.

   schemas {
     // Here you can create as many schemas as you would like.
 Each has to have a unique top-level name which can be whatever you choose